shibatch/nofreelunch/README.md

 construction of such an evaluation method seems not easy.

-I expect that as firms offering the above services emerge and compete with each other, the capitalist principle will optimize the criteria for the distribution of funds.
+I expect that as firms offering the above services emerge and compete with each other, capitalist mechanisms will optimize the criteria for the distribution of funds.
 In this scenario, several firms offering the above services will first emerge.
-Each of these firms will implement different objective distribution criteria for funds and publish those criteria.
-The firms will then distribute the funds according to this criteria after charging a fee.
-The OSS project designates the firm it considers to have the best criteria when it receives the funds.
+Each of these firms will implement different distribution criteria for funds and publish those criteria.
+The firms will then start services to distribute the funds according to their criteria after charging a fee.
+Each OSS project designates the firm it considers to have the best criteria when it receives the funds.
 Firms that implement better criteria and services will earn more fee income as they are used more often.
-In this way, the criteria for distribution of funds are optimized by the capitalism mechanism.
+In this way, the criteria for distribution of funds are optimized by capitalism.
 Also, public disclosure of the amount of support for projects by each company using OSS would give a promotional meaning to the company's support for OSS projects.
 This would be expected to stimulate more support for OSS projects.

 In any case, the first step is to make it commonplace that companies that use OSS provide financial support to OSS projects.
 Then, firms